AlexField442/Sonic-2-Rewritten/README.md

 * Optimized the (unused) big ring object a little bit.
 * Optimized most object move routines to take advantage of a quirk with the `movea.w` instruction.
 * Applied miscellaneous smaller optimizations to various objects that provide slight performance boosts.
+* Signposts now dynamically load their artwork in all instances, not just multiplayer.

 ## Debugging
 * Replaced all teleport monitors with question mark monitors in debug mode that, when broken, will instantly transform the player Super.